The Most Haunted City in the United States, Savannah GA

 Over 1,000 soldiers were killed in the American Revolutionary War and their bodies were dumped into a mass grave somewhere in Savannah.
 Have you been to Colonial Park Cemetery?
 It has 100s of gravestones but holds more than 10,000 bodies.
 If you visit, you’ll see a sign where nearly 700 Yellow Fever victims were buried – and that was only 1 of the 3 times the Yellow Fever struck Savannah.

-Most visitors plan to tour the Colonial Park Cemetary when they visit our beautiful city, as it is a well known part of the Historic District.
-It is fascinating to watch guests carefully walk on the pathways, and respectfully visit the grave sites that are literally hundreds of years old.
-But most guests don’t realize they were already walking over graves before they even entered the gates of the cemetary as the bodies extend under the sidewalk and under Abercorn Street, where cars drive right over.
-And that is only one of the mass graves that we drive on everyday!
+Most visitors plan to tour the Colonial Park Cemetary when they visit our beautiful city, as it is a well-known part of the Historic District.
+It is fascinating to watch guests carefully walk on the pathways, and respectfully visit the gravesites that are literally hundreds of years old.
+But most guests don’t realize they were already walking over graves before they even entered the gates of the cemetery as the bodies extend under the sidewalk and under Abercorn Street, where cars drive right over.
+And that is only one of the mass graves that we drive on every day!
 With mass graves being pretty common, and our roads and buildings being built on top of them, it’s no wonder our great city is so full of ghosts.

 At one point, burials were allowed in the backyards at private residences, so you can’t really walk anywhere in Savannah without passing over a body (or ten).
 This makes for interesting stories, haunted tours, and more.

 The Pirate’s House is the oldest standing building in the entire state of Georgia and is well known for being haunted.
 Secret underground tunnels make this place unique.
 They lead from the basement of the restaurant all the way to the Savannah River.